jboner/akka-crdt/README.md

 **Not implemented yet**

 CmRDT (Commutative Replicated Data Types) are _operations-based_ and do require a fully reliable broadcast since only the events are stored and a CmRDT is brought up to its current state by replaying the event log.
-This implementation is based on a persistent transaction log realised through the upcoming [akka-persistence](https://groups.google.com/forum/#!msg/akka-user/k3N_LgJR5WM/CqhsY00KBgkJ) library.
+This implementation is based on a persistent transaction log architecture realised through the upcoming [akka-persistence](https://groups.google.com/forum/#!msg/akka-user/k3N_LgJR5WM/CqhsY00KBgkJ) library.
+Either basing it on a single highly-available replicated transaction log, or — perhaps more interesting — letting each replica have its own transaction log as a form of sharding in order to avoid introducing a SPOF and SPOB.

 ## Akka Extension & Scala API